andyly25/TopBRec/tasksNotes.md

 - Your app is valuable for those who want to search for books when they can't find any recommendation.
 I probably won't use it though because nowadays people do really read books.
 Unless you expand the app a bit to give a broader genres or search application with keywords to help find what they are looking for.
 - make book recommendations, avoid same author, add more variety
 - book descriptions looks messy
-  - maybe separate by periods and a `<br>` per sentence?
+  - maybe separate by periods and space with a `<br>` per sentence?
-- change book preview to amazon page
+- change book preview to amazon page maybe
 - make links that says amazon if it leads to amazon
 - easy to use, no bugs
 - add more genres